turbot/steampipe-mod-digitalocean-insights/README.md

 # DigitalOcean Insights

-An DigitalOcean dashboarding tool that can be used to view dashboards and reports across all of your DigitalOcean projects.
+A DigitalOcean dashboarding tool that can be used to view dashboards and reports across all of your DigitalOcean projects.

 ![image](https://raw.githubusercontent.com/turbot/steampipe-mod-digitalocean-insights/main/docs/images/digitalocean_droplet_dashboard.png)